 Food and specialities

-The regions of the Loire Valley and central France pack a culinary punch – from wild game to fresh fruit they offer an unforgettable experience for the lover of fine food.
+The region of the Loire Valley and central France pack a culinary punch – from wild game to fresh fruit they offer an unforgettable experience for the lover of fine food.
 Sample some of the best goats cheese to be found in France, or try the famous cherries, as is, or in Guignolet liqueur.

-French version: Centre (Francais)
+French version: Loire Valley (Francais)